matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

             "Are the observed signatures artifacts of the processing chain, or do they exist in the raw observations?"

             This study addresses this question.
-By analyzing raw RINEX pseudorange measurements processed via Single Point Positioning (SPP) with broadcast ephemerides, the results confirm that the same directional anisotropy, orbital velocity coupling, and CMB frame alignment are present in the fundamental data.
-This demonstrates that the signal is intrinsic to the GNSS observables, rather than a byproduct of precise product generation.
+By analyzing raw RINEX pseudorange measurements processed via Single Point Positioning (SPP) with broadcast ephemerides, the results indicate that the same directional anisotropy, orbital velocity coupling, and CMB-frame alignment are present in the fundamental data.
+This is consistent with the interpretation that the observed structure is not solely a byproduct of precise product generation.

 ### Key Findings

-                - **Universal Detection:** TEP-consistent signature detected in 72 out of 72 independent metrics (100%) across 3 station filters × 4 processing modes × 3 observables × 2 coherence types.
+                - **Consistent Detection across all Metrics:** TEP-consistent signature detected in 72 out of 72 independent metrics (100%) across 3 station filters × 4 processing modes × 3 observables × 2 coherence types.
 Mean R² = 0.93, with all fits exceeding the 0.5 threshold.

-                - **Directional Anisotropy (Primary Evidence):** E-W correlations are 2–5% (MSC) to 22% (Phase Alignment) stronger than N-S at short distances (<500 km), matching CODE's directional signature with p < 10−300.
+                - **Directional Anisotropy (Primary Evidence):** E-W correlations are 2–5% (MSC) to 22% (Phase Alignment) stronger than N-S at short distances (<500 km), matching CODE's directional signature with p < 10−15.
 These are raw, uncorrected values.
-A critical distance audit confirms E-W pairs are 13 km longer than N-S pairs (a bias *against* the signal); robust distance-matching strengthens the coherence ratio from 1.033 to 1.041.
+A critical distance audit reveals E-W pairs are 13 km longer than N-S pairs (a bias *against* the signal); robust distance-matching strengthens the coherence ratio from 1.033 to 1.041.
 The "sign reversal" at long distances (E-W/N-S < 1) arises from ionospheric and geometric biases that scale with distance; as baseline length approaches zero, these biases vanish, revealing the true E-W > N-S signal without correction.

                 - **Multi-Mode Validation:** Signal detected in GPS-only (ratio 1.033), dual-frequency ionofree (1.019), and multi-GNSS (1.050)—suggesting it is not an ionospheric or single-constellation artifact.